diepe28/hdf5_corrupter/README.md

  - -c | --configFile "path/to/config.yaml", mandatory argument (unless used with -h)
  - -f | --hdf5File "path/to/file.h5", path to the hdf5 file to corrupt. *Overwrites value from config file*
  - -l | --logFilePath "path/to/logs/", path where to save the log files. *Overwrites value from config file*
+ - -g | --floatPrecision <value>, 32 or 64, the number of bits to use for each float value")
  - -d | --firstBit <value>, first bit to inject errors (0-63), leftmost is sign-bit, next 11 are exp bits, and the rest is mantissa. it must be <= than last_bit. *Overwrites value from config file*
  - -e | --lastBit <value>, last bit to inject errors (0-63), it must be >= than first_byte.
 If both values are the same, injection will only happen on that bit. *Overwrites value from config file*
  - -b | --burst <value>, optional, default: 1, incompatible with scaling_factor, number of injection attempts per value *Overwrites value from config file*